stephenkostas/liferay-docs/discover/portal/articles/100-web-experience-management/02-building-a-site/03-creating-multiple-navigation-menus/00-creating-and-managing-navigation-menus-intro.markdown

 # Creating and Managing Site Navigation Menus [](id=creating-and-managing-site-navigation-menus)

 With @product_ver@ you can create and rearrange the way pages, content, and applications are displayed using customizable Navigation Menus.
 Navigation Menus equip marketers with the flexibility to easily create and manage multiple navigation menus, like a main menu, secondary menus, footer menus, and custom menus for anything that you can dream up.

-On a large complex site you can create an Navigation Menu which displays a simple list of frequently visited pages and move the rest of the pages to a secondary navigation.
+On a large complex site you can create a Navigation Menu which displays a simple list of frequently visited pages and move the rest of the pages to a secondary navigation.
 You can also create specific menus for different landing pages to direct users to content that is relevant to them.